Work Based Learning (WBL)

 Who should do WBL?

-All students that embark on the Normative Skills – Core APP Programme should register for WBL as well.
-Please refer to the WBL Guidelines WBL Guidelines for more information.
+All students that embark on the Normative Skills – Core APP and then continue on to Fellowship APP should register for WBL.
+Please refer to the WBL Chapter in the Student Handbook for more information.

 Who can be a Supervisor?